aaronp/calc-api/README.md

 This project was created as an example of a 'contract-first' approach to developing REST services.

-The idea is that there is a repository (This repository) which simply containts:
+The idea is that there is a repository (This repository) which simply contains:

-* the OpenAPI contract in [service.yaml](./service.yaml)
+* the OpenAPI contract in [v1/service.yaml](./v1/service.yaml)
-* basic convenience build steps which can
-    * perform basic validation that the service syntax is valid
-    * build stub artefacts for other services to consume
- * the governance for evolving the contract

 Providers and consumers of this API contract can be added to this repo and participate in the evolution of the API.

-## Verioning
+## Versioning
-This library would follow semantic versioning in its repository tags.
+This library follows semantic versioning in its repository tags.

-New major versions (e.g. version incompatible changes) will be created by adding new services under the `v1`, `v2`, `v3` subdirectories in this repository.
+New major versions (e.g. version incompatible changes) are created by adding new services under the `v1`, `v2`, `v3` subdirectories in this repository.

+This way existing implementations and clients will be unaffected by targeting the appropriate major version directory of the main branch.

 ## Related Projects